Could the effects of chocolate on the brain be the reason behind Nobel Prize-winning nations?

 In this study, scientists found the effects of chocolate on the brain reduced cortisol, balanced gut microbiome, and normalized stress-related energy levels.
 Potentially making alternative treatment for people with anxiety and depression.

 If these studies had you running for a hot cup of cocoa, you’re in luck!
-Our Gold, Chocolate is a flavonoid-rich cocoa powder that also has all the stress management benefits of Reishi mushroom powder, turmeric, and more!
+Gold Chocolate is a treat you can have anytime and anywhere.
+Full of 12 clinically studied adaptogenic & superfood ingredients from our seasonal-favorite adaptogenic blend our Gold Chocolate is a flavonoid-rich cocoa powder that also has all the stress management benefits of Reishi mushroom powder, turmeric, and more!

-It adds cocoa powder (the rockstar ingredient used to boost mental clarity, memory, and protect brain cells from aging) to the relaxing and immune-boosting superfoods of our signature Gold tea: ginger, cinnamon, coconut milk, acacia fiber prebiotic, turkey tail mushroom, lemon balm, and pepper to better absorb the turmeric.
+It adds cocoa powder (the rockstar ingredient) to the relaxing adaptogenic blend of our signature Gold: ginger, cinnamon, coconut milk, turkey tail mushroom, lemon balm, and pepper to better absorb the turmeric.

-Consider this your permission slip to eat and drink dark chocolate and benefit from the fantastic effects of chocolate on the brain.
+Consider this reminder to eat and drink dark chocolate and benefit from the fantastic effects of chocolate on the brain.